bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 If execution is slower than expected, confirm the operators in your plan are supported on GPU (see supported list).

-If GPU profiling shows high allocation overhead, ensure RMM pooling is enabled and tuned to an appropriate value.

-If out of memory is reported on GPU, reduce BODO_GPU_STREAMING_BATCH_SIZE or increase RMM_POOL_INIT_SIZE if memory is available.
+If out of memory is reported on GPU, reduce BODO_GPU_STREAMING_BATCH_SIZE.

 ### Unexpected CPU fallback